PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

     <br>

     > :bulb: **Objective** <br>
-    > You should see the actions taken by the Firewall Plus endpoint, indicating the service has detected and/or stopped the simulated threats.
+    > You should see the actions taken by the firewall endpoint, indicating the service has detected and/or stopped the simulated threats.
     >
     > The action taken against a threat is determined by the security profile group applied to the network firewall rule.
     <br>